sagemathinc/cocalc/notes/final_push.md

      dashed line example (https://mail.google.com/mail/u/0/?shva=1#starred/13e6a16d768d26a3)

  [ ] (0:30) push out new version and post message to list

+ [ ] (1:00) the top pill bar is now scrollable horizontally, which is absurd.

  [ ] (1:30) import sws files